Westend Synagogue: Postwar restoration

 Following the end of World War II, efforts to restore the synagogue began as Jewish survivors and returning community members sought to rebuild their lives.
 In 1950, after a temporary renovation, the synagogue was re-consecrated, once again serving as a house of worship.
 However, the restoration work remained incomplete for several decades due to financial constraints and the small size of the post-war Jewish community in Frankfurt.

 A comprehensive restoration effort took place between 1989 and 1994, during which the synagogue was returned to its original architectural splendor.
 This renovation was part of a broader effort to preserve Jewish heritage in Frankfurt and recognize the resilience of the city's Jewish community.
 Today, the Westend Synagogue remains an active place of worship and a historical landmark, hosting regular services, cultural events, and educational programs.

 Architecture

 The Westend Synagogue is known for its impressive blend of Neo-Romanesque and Art Nouveau architectural elements.
 The main hall features a richly decorated ceiling, ornate stained-glass windows, and intricate mosaics.
 The synagogue's dome, one of its most distinctive features, is adorned with elaborate patterns that reflect the grandeur of early 20th-century synagogue architecture in Germany.

 The building's façade is characterized by arched windows and ornamental stone carvings, while the interior includes a central bimah and an elaborately designed ark housing the Torah scrolls.
-The combination of these elements makes the Westend Synagogue one of the most architecturally significant synagogues in Europe.
+The combination of these features makes Westend Synagogue one of Europe’s most architecturally significant synagogues.